Who would benefit?

 Who should I see?

-At The Orthopaedic Therapy clinic our comprehensive approach to cancer care integrates the skills of our three key health professions.
-Your team consists of Registered Physiotherapists, Registered Massage Therapists and Registered Kinesiologists who have a post-graduate education and certification in specific areas of cancer rehabilitation.
+At The Orthopaedic Therapy clinic our comprehensive approach to cancer care integrates the skills of our key health professions.
+Your team consists of Registered Physiotherapists, Registered Massage Therapists, Chiropractor and Registered Kinesiologist who have post-graduate education and certification in specific areas of cancer rehabilitation.
 The members of our team bring their extensive background in relieving musculoskeletal pain and functional restrictions to help you regain your quality of life and recapture your independence.

 At the Orthopaedic Therapy Clinic your physiotherapist provides the cornerstone for your care when you are having pain or a restriction of function following your cancer treatments.
 Physiotherapy will help you to restore mobility, reduce pain, manage symptoms and restore independence.

 The program begins with the physiotherapist looking for the cause of your pain and applying their in-depth knowledge on tissue healing and injury management to help you recover in the most efficient and effective manner possible.
 Their extensive experience in assisting many clients with their recovery from post-operative surgery and with complex conditions brings a valuable perspective to the emerging field of post-treatment cancer care.

 A physiotherapy assessment will provide you with a plan to manage the physical side-effects of cancer-related treatments.
 Appropriate therapy can address restrictions such as a frozen shoulder or weakened muscles to help restore your movement and regain function.

 If you have had surgery which has resulted in changes to your muscles or nerves i.e. transpositions, a detailed assessment can help to determine how to restore your optimum function.
 These surgeries are often complex and sometimes ground breaking.
 The perspective of a highly-experienced therapist is essential in helping to sort out the best approach in this rapidly evolving field.